Wall Hanging Name Plates - Free Crochet Pattern!!

 Row 1: ch 16

 Row 2-16: sc in each st across.
+Tie off and sew in the ends.

 Next you will need to stitch on your letters.
 I use the style in this video to do that: